Just-Hussain/nuxt-ts-starter/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).

+### Middleware

+The middleware directory contains your application middleware.
+Middleware lets you define custom functions that can be run before rendering either a page or a group of pages (layout).

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/middleware).

 ### `pages`

 This directory contains your application views and routes.
 Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.